saecki/zig-grep/paper/paper.typ

 == Toolchain
 Installation was as simple as downloading the release tar archive from the downloads section of the Zig website @ziglang_downloads, extracting the toolchain, and symlinking the binary onto a `$PATH`.
 There is also a community project named `zigup` @zigup which is allows installing and managing multiple versions of the Zig compiler.

-The compiler is a single executable named `zig`, it includes a build system which can be configured in a `build.zig`, which is written in Zig @ziglang_buildsystem.
-The toolchain itself is also a C/C++ compiler which allows Zig code to directly interoperate with existing C/C++ code. @ziglang
+The compiler is a single executable named `zig`, it includes a build system which can be configured in a `build.zig` file, which is written in Zig @ziglang_buildsystem.
+The toolchain itself is also a C/C++ compiler which allows Zig code to directly interoperate with existing C/C++ code @ziglang_overview_c_integration.

 To create a new project inside the current directory, run `zig init-exe`.
 This will generate the main source file `src/main.zig` and the build configuration `build.zig`.
 The program can then be built and executed by running `zig build run`. @ziglang_getting_started